Cheukting/Cheukting.github.io/_pages/public_speaking.md

 This course goes through how to prepare a presentation from start to finish with you, over the 5 weeks, with class exercises and homework to work on.
 At the end, everyone will give a 20-minute presentation on a topic that they how chosen themselves.

-*£150 - 5 weeks consecutive 1.5 hours each (except presentation day) - every Monday - 6 pm - online - max 6 ppl*
+*£150 - 5 weeks consecutive 1.5 hours each (except presentation day) - every Monday - 6 pm (UK time) - online - max 6 ppl*

 ### Week 1 - Presentation ideas